prody/ProDy/doc/examples/dynamics/pca/eda.rst

 >>> structure
 <AtomGroup: mdm2 (1449 atoms)>

-This function returned a :class:`~prody.atomic.AtomGroup` instance that stores all atomic data parsed from the PDB file.
+This function returned a :class:`~.AtomGroup` instance that stores all atomic data parsed from the PDB file.

 EDA calculations